 The Planning Board is considering making a recommendation to the County Council to remove the unbuilt northern and southern extensions of Midcounty Highway Extended (M-83), including the adjacent unbuilt bikeway, from the master plan.
 To give the community more opportunities to testify, the Planning Board has scheduled a third public hearing for Thursday, January 9, 2025, at 6 p.m. at the Upcounty Regional Services Center (12900 Middlebrook Road, Germantown, MD).
 Testimony will be in-person only.

-Community members are encouraged to sign up to testify live at the public hearing.
-Written comments can also be shared with the Planning Board via email by noon on Thursday, January 24, 2024.
-Written comments must reference the hearing date, the item, and a mailing address.
+Community members are encouraged to sign up to testify in person at the public hearing.
+The deadline for signing up to testify, or submitting written testimony for distribution at the hearingis Tuesday, January 7, 2025 at noon.
+Additional written comments for inclusion in the public record can be submitted to the Planning Board via email through noon on Thursday, January 24, 2025.
+All written comments must reference the hearing date, the item, and include your mailing address.

 M-83 – Midcounty Highway